 Winners of the “Coup de Coeur Breguet” Prize are given the opportunity to record a CD with orchestra.
 Starting this fall, these recordings will be distributed by the label La Dolce Volta: an excellent means of promotion for young artists at the beginning of their career.

 In addition to its official partnership with the Geneva Competition, in 2002, Montres Breguet wished to provide specific encouragement to certain young talented musicians, whose performances during the competition were particularly moving and captivating.

 This is how the “Coup de Coeur Breguet Prize” came into being; a generous and prestigious initiative that gives its young winners the opportunity to record a CD with orchestra.
-Since the beginning of this partnership, ten recordings have already been produced; next year’s recording will be dedicated to one of the finalists of the string quartet competition.
+Since the beginning of this partnership, 10 recordings have already been produced.
+The next "Coup de Coeur" recording will be of the Vision String Quartet, 2016 prize-winner.

-This excellent initiative, which profits not only the young laureates, but also the Competition itself, must be saluted as one of the principal assets of the Geneva Competition.
+This excellent initiative, which profits not only the young laureates, but also the Competition itself, is one of the principal assets of the Geneva Competition.

 In 2003, thanks to the Friends Association of the Geneva Competition, we were able to initiate our first “laureates concert”, which was held in Geneva during the Spring following the competition.
 After several local editions, the concert was exported to different cities, and was soon to become a European tour.
 Having developed well beyond the European borders, it now constitutes one of the most important means of promoting the Competition internationally.

 The Laureates Tour is organized and produced by the Geneva Competition, in collaboration with local partners based in the different cities and countries of the tour.
 This allows the Competition to present its prize-winners through original concert programmes, which consistently include contemporary music.